To register a birth, you must book an appointment to visit us at the Register Office. You must do this no more than 42 days after the birth.

 Register a birth

 Who can register the birth depends on your personal circumstances.
-Find out who can register a birth on .GOV.UK.
+Find out who can register a birth on the government's website.

 - Your name and address

 - Any previous names or surnames

 - The date of your marriage or civil partnership (if this applies)

 Your registrar will then ask you to check and sign the register page.

 It’s really useful if you can also bring:

 - and your marriage or civil partnership certificate, if this applies

 But don’t worry if you don’t have these documents available, you may still sign the register page without them.
 However, it can cost you between £75 and £90 if you need to correct or add any information at a later date.
 So before you sign the register, please make sure you check all the information carefully.

 If English is not your first language and you feel you may need the help of an interpreter, please ensure someone who can interpret for you is also present at your appointment.